The Case For Fast Decisions

 Accept the burden of uncertainty

-I have made my peace with the uncertainty decisions are forged in.
+I have made my peace with the uncertainty of decisions.
 Uncertainty is caused on the one hand by luck (randomness exists, and we do not control the actions of others) and by the fact that there is a veil of ignorance in every decision.
 We are not omniscient and new information may arise with time.
-The remedy to this is be wary of mental traps such as the sunk cost fallacy and an openness to changing your mind.
+The remedy to this is be wary of mental traps (such as sunk cost fallacy) and be genuinley open to change your mind

-Going fast in uncertainty undoubtedly increases the chances of error and getting an outcome that is poor.
+Going fast in uncertainty undoubtedly increases the chances of error.
 How well can you stomache a poor outcome?
 If the worst possible scenario has only small ramifications, then you have found the prime example for a case of fast decision-making being.
-And if your decision is reversible you should go fast too, since you can always pivot.
+And if your decision is reversible you should move fast too - you can always pivot.

 Thinking in bets

 Immanuel Kant postulates that the willingness to bet is a good indicator of your convictions.
 It's a mental game I like to play with myself.
 How much would I bet on the decision I am about to make?
 A bet is essentially the monetary value of your opinion.
-This is what is done in poker: Are you willing to bet the farm and go all-in on your belief that you have the best hand?
+Are you willing to bet the farm on your belief, or does the size of the bet reveal a doubt you hadn't admitted to yourself?

 There are many lessons about decision making to be drawn from poker.
 Losing a important hand - especially when the odds were in my favor - is one of the most tilting experiences you can endure.
 And it is in these tilted moments where I really feel emotion seeping into and clouding your decision making on following hands.
-You are not a robot - It is normal to feel emotion, but it is important to do your best in seperating them from your decisions.
-Poker is really fascinating because it forces you to think about your thinking and decisions in a metacognitive way and reverse engineer your belief (the basis of your decision) to the nucleus.
+You are not a robot.
+It is normal to feel emotion, but it is important to do your best in seperating them from your decisions.
+Poker is really fascinating because it forces you to think about your thinking and decisions in a metacognitive way and reverse engineer your belief back to the nucleus.

-You don't always have the option to walk away from the table as you do in poker.
-Sometimes you must play to the end and deal with unfavorable odds.
+You also don't always have the option to walk away from the table.
+Sometimes you must play to the end and deal with a really bad hand.
 But even if the odds are unfavorable, you must play to your (sometimes miniscule) outs.
-When I play Risk in my group of friends I always observe the one guys who loses a creeping loss rather then taking his small long-shot opening when it presents itself.
+I had a big "Risk" phase, and I always observe the one guy who loses a creeping loss rather then taking his small long-shot opening when it presents itself.

 Reflecting on past decisions